.325 Winchester Short Magnum: Cartridge design

 The .325 WSM uses the .300 WSM case necked up to accept the 8mm bullet.
 The cartridge was influenced by the .404 Jeffery and contemporary cartridge designs calling for a short, fat cartridge operating at high pressures which could be cycled through a short action rifle.
 The understanding was that such cartridges would provide greater efficiency and uniformity in burning the powder charge which in turn would promote a greater inherent accuracy of the cartridge.
 The rebated rim design allows for the cartridge to utilize actions chambered for rifles based on the .375 Holland & Holland bolt face diameter.

-The WSM case was designed to be loaded with .30 caliber (7.62mm) bullets.
-An aspect of the short, fat cartridge design is that it has a narrower acceptable caliber range than a longer cartridge case.
-It was for this reason that Winchester introduced the WSSM cartridge case to load sub .27 caliber (6.8mm) bullets.
-During the testing phase, Winchester had found that, when loaded with .33 caliber bullets, the WSM resulted in the loss of performance and settled for the 8mm caliber instead.
-Winchester determined that the .32 caliber was the largest caliber that provided a “magnum” level of performance in the WSM case.
+The WSM case was designed to be loaded with .30 calibre (7.62mm) bullets.
+An aspect of the short, fat cartridge design is that it has a narrower acceptable calibre range than a longer cartridge case.
+It was for this reason that Winchester introduced the WSSM cartridge case to load sub .27 calibre (6.8mm) bullets.
+During the testing phase, Winchester had found that, when loaded with .33 calibre bullets, the WSM resulted in the loss of performance and settled for the 8mm calibre instead.
+Winchester determined that the .32 calibre was the largest calibre that provided a "magnum" level of performance in the WSM case.